dragn1821/Launcher/README.md

 - Copy down the repo and open in Visual Studio.
 - Right-Click on the Solution and select "Restore Nuget Packages".
 - Make sure to change the configuration manager drop down from "Any CPU" to "x86".
+- The "settings.json" file has a "GameDirectory" property that needs to point to a folder that contains the games.
+- The "settings.json" file has a "MetaDataFileName" property that is the file name of the JSON file that each game must have to work with this launcher.
+If a game does not have this file in its folder, it will be skipped.

 # Features:
 - Easy configuration through JSON files.